 - Like attracts like.
 People prefer to say ‘yes’ to those who are more like themselves.
 It’s a good idea to learn a little more about the person you’ll be meeting.
 LinkedIn and social media profiles can be a wealth of information.

 - Dress for success.
-Capitalise on the ‘like attracts like’ phenomenon, and dress appropriately for your meeting.
-How you dress and present yourself can convey a great deal, and create perceptions about your character, values, work ethic and viability as a future marketing partner.
+Capitalize on the ‘like attracts like’ phenomenon, and dress appropriately for your meeting.
+How you dress and present yourself can convey a great deal, and create perceptions about your character, values, work ethic, and viability as a future marketing partner.

 10 questions to ask your sponsor

-To be successful in your search for sponsorship, you need to get to know your sponsor, so you can customise the sponsorship benefits and marketing initiatives to suit the sponsor’s objectives.
+To be successful in your search for sponsorship, you need to get to know your sponsor, so you can customize the sponsorship benefits and marketing initiatives to suit the sponsor’s objectives.